Kernix13/vision-grid-express/README.md

 3. Inspiration board: This version would be good for athletes training for an event or for anyone with a big event in their near future.
 Their saved images could have motivational statements tied to each of their images.
 4. Or any other idea a user can have that involves images and text.

-After the user searches for images, then can save or remove any images from the grid shwoing the results.
-But the grid images are small.
-They can click on any of the small images to open a modal to view a larger version - they can Save/Remove an image while in the modal view.
+After the user searches for images, they can save or remove any images from the grid shwoing the results.
+The grid images are small.
+They can click on any of the small image on the image cards to open a modal to view a larger version.
+They can Save/Remove an image while in the modal view.

-The user can keep fetching more images based on their current/last search, start a new search-term fetch of images, or revisit previous search phrases.
-This app will always fetch the next page of image results.
+The user can keep fetching more images based on their current/last search, start a new search to fetch images, or revisit previous search phrases.
+This app will always fetch the next page of image results regardless of how they choose to get more images.

-Once a user saves images, they can visit their board page where their images are displayed on the page in a large format with an editable text field tied t o each image.
-The user can add notes of goal statements which are saved to localStorage with each image.
+Once a user saves images, they can visit their board page where their images are displayed on the page in a large format with an editable text field tied to each image.
+The user can add notes or goal statements which are saved to localStorage along with each image.

-Also on their board page is a thumbnails view for each saved images which allows the user to reorder the image-text elements, and remove a saved image from localStorage.
+Also on their board page is a thumbnails view for each saved image which allows the user to reorder the image-text elements, and/or remove a saved image from localStorage.

 Finally, the user can open a modal which will display each saved image along with their notes/statements for each image.
 The user will have the ability to set the timing on the image modal/lightbox modal.